CharlyMZK/DistributedSystems/README.md

 ## Exercice 1

-Execute MultithreadedTCPServer.java wich launch the broker.
+- Execute MultithreadedTCPServer.java wich launch the broker.
-Execute TraderService in order to send data to the broker.
+- Execute TraderService in order to send data to the broker.
 NOTE : Even though TraderService will launch some traders which use activeMQ they will not be active since there are no news from the journalist.
 The traders will close if the server is closed.

 ## Exercice 2

-Execute MultithreadedTCPServer.java wich launch the broker.
+- Execute MultithreadedTCPServer.java wich launch the broker.
-Execute TraderService in order to have some data in the history.
+- Execute TraderService in order to have some data in the history.
-Execute PriceClient which will send request to the PriceService.
+- Execute PriceClient which will send request to the PriceService.
 The PriceService has 3 functions :
-- stocks will send all the pending asks.
+ - Stocks will send all the pending asks.
 Data will be send in pack wich size can be parametered in the client in order to avoid  large transfert.
-- history will send all the completed transactions.
+ - History will send all the completed transactions.
 Data will be send in pack wich size can be parametered in the client in order to avoid  large transfert.
-- lastPrice will send the price of the last transactions for each stock.
+ - LastPrice will send the price of the last transactions for each stock.
 A parameter can be added in order to request a particuliar stock.

 ## Exercice 3